-Intro to the different media businesses.
+Intro to the different entertainment media businesses.
 We will briefly discuss the different revenue sources and types of costs for these entertainment enterprises.
-We will begin to lay the framework of how accounting impacts the financial statements of these enterprises.
+We will begin to lay the framework of how accounting impacts the financial statements of these businesses with particular focus on the balance sheet, income statement and cash flow.